 While Millennial Choirs & Orchestras was founded in 2007, the East Valley, Arizona locale (EVMCO) is entering its seventh season.
-Registration (for youth) and audition sign-ups (for adults) for fall 2015 is now open.
+Registration (for youth) and audition sign-ups (for adults) for spring 2016 opens Monday, November 16, 2015.

 To gain a better understanding of MCO, please browse this website, particularly the About MCO section, including the Ensemble Overview and Participation Info pages.
 We also encourage you to listen to MCO’s four albums on iTunes, three of which landed in the top 3 of Billboard Magazine’s Traditional Classical Chart: To Be American; O Holy Night; Messiah in America; and That Easter Morn.